 - 1. Oversees and directs the medical/clinical operations for HPN, Inc. - 2.
 Oversees and directs the HPN Clinical Services Department. - 3.
 Oversees the QM, UM, and Credentialing Programs. - 4.
-Works with HPN and medical group leadership to meet the requirements of all health plan deliverables.

-- 5. Provides insight and guidance regarding clinical processes and policies. - 6.
-Participates in the medical group Credentialing Committees. - 7.
+Works with HPN and medical group leadership to meet the requirements of all health plan deliverables. - 5.
+Provides insight and guidance regarding clinical processes and policies. - 6.
 Serves on HPN Advisory Boards and Health Care Coalitions. - 8.
 Assuring compliance with the requirements of regulatory and accrediting agencies, including but not limited to CMS, DHCS, DMHC, NCQA and the contracted Health Plans.